 \subsubsection{Qualitative results}

-Figs.~\ref{fig:res_indian}-\ref{fig:res_houston} display the classification results of Indian Pines, Pavia University, and Houston 2013.
-Visually, the SpectralDiff exhibits lower noise levels and closely aligns with the Ground Truth.
-Traditional classification algorithms produce noisy classification maps with discontinuous land cover blocks and rough classification results.
-Meanwhile, Classic Backbone Networks provide better classification results with a reduction in noise points.
-Furthermore, the classification results of transformer-based model are visually improved and SpectralDiff shows a better overall performance in land cover classification compared to SpectralFormer.
+Figs.~\ref{fig:res_indian}-\ref{fig:res_salinas} display the classification results of IP, PU and SA datasets.
+Visually, our model exhibits lower noise levels and closely aligns with the Ground Truth.
+Traditional classification algorithms such as CNN1D, CNN2D, SF and miniGCN produce noisy classification maps with discontinuous land cover blocks and rough classification results.
+Meanwhile, SSRN, SSFTT, DMVL and SSGRN algorithms show improved performance, with a reduction in noisy points.
+Furthermore, from a detailed perspective, our proposed algorithm exhibits better overall segmentation of land cover.

-The figure shows that for the SoybeanMintill class (purple area) in the Indian Pines dataset, compared to other methods, SpectralDiff has the almost complete coverage and no visible noise points.
-SpectralDiff has also accurately classified Asphalt (brown area) in the Pavia University dataset.
-The Houston dataset demonstrates that SpectralDiff has better performance in terms of clearer delineation and overall accuracy for Residential (white area) classification.
-Our analysis demonstrates that SpectralDiff notably improves the continuity and integrity of land cover classification, and this improvement is attributed to its superior ability to perform global macro feature extraction during pre-training.
-However, this improvement can lead to a loss of detail.
-For instance, the Houston dataset exhibits some changes in road morphology.